-- 3.5 The Council does not apply any bonuses or performance payments to its senior staff.
-In addition to basic pay, elements of "additional pay", other than those that constitute re-imbursement of expenses incurred during the fulfilment of duties, are set out below: - a) In order to recruit or retain employees in a post at its designated grade or spot point consideration will be given to the use of market supplements as approved by the Chief People Officer and Chief Executive in accordance with the Council's market supplement policy, with such payments being subject to periodic review.
+- 3.4 The Council does not apply any bonuses or performance payments to its senior staff.
+In addition to basic pay, elements of "additional pay", other than those that constitute re-imbursement of expenses incurred during the fulfilment of duties, are set out below: - a) In order to recruit or retain employees in a post at its designated grade or spot point consideration will be given to the use of market supplements as approved by the Chief People Officer in discussion with the Director or Corporate Director as appropriate in accordance with the Council's Market Supplement Policy and Procedure, with such payments being subject to periodic review.
 Market supplements will, when added to basic pay, not normally exceed 10% of base pay but by formal exception may be up to 20% of base pay.
-Any market supplement for the Chief Executive and Chief Officers will be recommended by the Chief People Officer and Chief Executive and determined by the Appointments and Disciplinary Committee. - b) A compulsory car allowance may be made to authorised car users at all levels of the workforce, other than to Chief Officers.
+Any market supplement for Chief Officers on JNC conditions will be recommended by the Chief People Officer and Chief Executive and determined by the Appointments and Disciplinary Committee in accordance with its terms of reference.
+The Council's Market Supplement Policy and Procedure is under review. - b) A compulsory car allowance may be made to authorised car users at all levels of the workforce, other than to Chief Officers.
 The compulsory car allowance applies to employees where driving a car is an integral feature of the employee's job duties and the employee is unable to carry out their duties without providing and using their own car.
 The amount of the allowance depends on the engine size and emissions of the employee's car as shown in Appendix 1c. - c) Returning Officer fees: the Council is required by the Representation of the People Act 1983 to appoint an officer to act as the Electoral Registration Officer (ERO) for any constituency or part of a constituency within its area to be responsible for the preparation and maintenance of the electoral register and to act as the Returning Officer (RO) for all elections.
 Such duties attract a fee payable to the individual, paid for by the Government except in relation to local elections.
-The fees are set by central government for national elections and referenda and for local elections fees are prescribed by and agreed on an annual basis by the Chief Executives' London Committee, which reports into the London Councils network.
+The fees are set by central government for national elections and referenda and for local elections fees are prescribed by and agreed on an annual basis by the Chief Executives' London Committee, which reports into the London d) From time to time consideration will be given to making additional payments, as approved by the Chief People Officer, to senior staff who undertake additional and/or higher-level responsibilities for example when covering the duties of a vacant Chief Officer post.
+Such payments are temporary and subject to periodic review.

+Councils network.
 The Council's Electoral Registration Officer and Returning Officer is the Chief Executive and Head of Paid Service, as agreed by resolution of the Council, or as delegated to a committee.